secretstartups/handbook/finance/financial-planning-and-analysis/index.html.md

 At GitLab, the lowest level of tracking reporting structure starts with departments.
 For reporting and accounting purposes, departments are assigned both a cost center and a division.
 In certain cases, a department may span multiple cost centers based on GitLab's allocation methodology.

-The cost center, divison, and department reporting structure can be found in the Data Team repo located below.
+The cost center, division, and department reporting structure can be found in the Data Team repo located below.
 In efforts to keep a single source of truth for organizational and reporting purposes, the Data Team maintains any changes implemented by the FP&A team as a result of an organizational change.

 [Cost & Reporting Structure](https://gitlab.com/gitlab-data/analytics/blob/master/transform/snowflake-dbt/data/cost_center_division_department_mapping.csv)